 - If you selected Local install media (ISO image or CDROM), specify your intended local installation media.

 Figure 3.3.
 Local ISO image installation

-- If you wish to install from an ISO image, select Use ISO image, and then click the button to open the Locate media volume window.Select the installation image you wish to use, and click.If no images are displayed in the Locate media volume window, click the button to browse the host machine for the installation image or DVD drive containing the installation disk.
+WarningEven though the option is currently present in the GUI, installing from a physical CD-ROM or DVD device on the host is not possible.
+Therefore, selecting the Use CDROM or DVD option will cause the VM installation to fail.
+For details, see the Red Hat Knowledge Base.To install from an ISO image, select Use ISO image and click the button to open the Locate media volume window.Select the installation image you wish to use, and click.If no images are displayed in the Locate media volume window, click the button to browse the host machine for the installation image or DVD drive containing the installation disk.
 Select the installation image or DVD drive containing the installation disk and click ; the volume is selected for use and you are returned to the Create a new virtual machine wizard.

 ImportantFor ISO image files and guest storage images, the recommended location to use is

 /var/lib/libvirt/images/.
 Any other location may require additional configuration by SELinux.
 See the Red Hat Enterprise Linux Virtualization Security Guide or the Red Hat Enterprise Linux SELinux User's and Administrator's Guide for more details on configuring SELinux.